 Another path to release for incarcerated New Yorkers, especially elders, is executive clemency.
-During the administration of former governor Andrew Cuomo, Cuomo Let Them Go was a project urging the governor to grant clemency to thousands of older incarcerated New Yorkers who have transformed their lives, taken full responsibility for the damage their crimes caused, and pose little if any risk to public safety.
+During the administration of former governor Andrew Cuomo, #CuomoLetThemGo, was a project urging the governor to grant clemency to thousands of older incarcerated New Yorkers who have transformed their lives, taken full responsibility for the damage their crimes caused, and pose little if any risk to public safety.
 Now that NYS has a new governor, we have launched #HochulBringThemHome and the website New Yorkers for Clemency to press Governor Hochul to grant clemencies with transparency, frequency, and inclusiveness.

 There are nearly 9,000 people serving life sentences in New York State prisons.
 Many more men and women are serving sentences so long that they will surely die in prison before they are ever even eligible for parole.
 We offer just a few stories of these individuals and demand that they be granted clemency now.